 Lotto America Game:

-Lotto America is a five (5) out of fifty-two (52) plus one (1) out of ten (10) numbers lottery game drawn every Wednesday and Saturday as part of the Lotto America drawing event, which pays the Grand Prize, at the election of the player made in accordance with these rules or by a default election made in accordance with these rules, either on an annuitized pari-mutuel basis or as a single lump sum payment of the funding held in the Grand Prize Pool (GPP) for the winning drawing on a pari-mutuel basis.
+Lotto America is a five (5) out of fifty-two (52) plus one (1) out of ten (10) numbers lottery game drawn on days as determined by the Lotto America Product Group as part of the Lotto America drawing event, which pays the Grand Prize, at the election of the player made in accordance with these rules or by a default election made in accordance with these rules, either on an annuitized Pari-Mutuel basis or as a single lump sum payment of the total funding held in the Grand Prize Pool (GPP) for the winning Drawing on a Pari-Mutuel basis.
 Except as provided in these rules, all other prizes are paid on a single payment basis.

 Lotto America Winning Numbers applicable to determine Lotto America prizes will be determined in the Lotto America Drawing event.
-During the drawing event, five (5) numbers shall be drawn from the first set of fifty-two (52) numbers, and one (1) number shall be drawn from the second set of ten (10) numbers, which shall constitute the Winning Numbers.
+During the Drawing event, five (5) numbers shall be drawn from the first set of fifty-two (52) numbers, and one (1) number shall be drawn from the second set of ten (10) numbers, which shall constitute the Winning Numbers.

-To play Lotto America, a player shall select (or computer pick) five (5) different numbers, from one (1) through fifty-two (52) numbers and one (1) additional number from one (1) through ten (10).
+To play Lotto America, a player shall select (or computer pick) five (5) different numbers, from one (1) through fifty-two (52) and one (1) additional number from one (1) through ten (10).
 The additional number may be the same as one of the first five numbers selected by the player.

-Plays can be purchased for one dollar (U.S. $1.00), including any specific statutorily mandated tax of a Selling Lottery to be included in the price of a Play.
+Lotto America Plays can be purchased for one dollar (U.S. $1.00), including any specific statutorily mandated tax of a Selling Lottery to be included in the price of a Play.

 Plays may be purchased from a Selling Lottery approved sales outlet in a manner as approved by the Selling Lottery and in accordance with MUSL Rules.